 Concurrent with her formal education, Krebs studied guitar and singing lessons at the Walter Malosetti Superior School of Jazz.
-Since 2001, she lives in Los Angeles, California, where she works as a full-time free-lance visual artist, musician (performer and composer), writer and translator.
+When she was twenty five, she moved to Los Angeles, California, where she has worked as a full-time free-lance visual artist, musician (performer and composer), writer and translator.

 Several of her paintings and illustrations have been featured on books covers, CDs and educational magazines.
-She has designed and illustrated over a dozen books, including several award winning children’s picture books, and created puppets, props and masks for theatrical events.
-In addition, she has written lyrics & music for her own musical projects as well as for other artists and companies, and has recorded Spanish voiceovers for major movies, such as Corpse Bride, Harry Potter and the Goblet of Fire, Beowulf, and Happy Feet I & II.
+She has designed and illustrated more than twenty books including a dozen award winning children’s picture books, and created puppets, props and masks for theatrical events.
+In addition, she has written lyrics & music for her own musical projects such as Amuzikanto, as well as for other artists and companies, and has recorded Spanish voiceovers for major movies, such as Corpse Bride, Harry Potter and the Goblet of Fire, Beowulf, and Happy Feet I & II.

-Some highlights in her career include: Women Artists On Immigration exhibition at the Korean Cultural Center of Los Angeles, selected by MOCA curator Alma Ruiz (2008); illustrating articles for Decisio Magazine, published by the Center of Regional Cooperation for the Education of Adults in Latin America and the Caribbean, CREFAL, sponsored by UNESCO and the Mexican Government; selected for the Mayor’s Official Invitation to the LHM Opening Celebration (2009), for which she received a Certificate of Special Recognition “in appreciation of outstanding and invaluable artistic contribution to the City of Los Angeles 2009 Latino Heritage Month” (2010); the book Classic Songs, Rhymes, and Activities in English, Spanish and ASL, which Krebs illustrated and helped translate into Spanish, selected for the Outstanding Books for Young People with Disabilities Collection by IBBY (the International Board on Books for Young People) presented at the Biennial International Children’s Book Fair in Bologna, Italy (2011); and having been featured on the Latino Heritage Month Calendar and Cultural Guide published by the Department of Cultural Affairs of the City of Los Angeles for the past ten years.
+Some highlights in her career include: Women Artists On Immigration exhibition at the Korean Cultural Center of Los Angeles, selected by MOCA curator Alma Ruiz (2008); illustrating articles for Decisio Magazine, published by the Center of Regional Cooperation for the Education of Adults in Latin America and the Caribbean, CREFAL, sponsored by UNESCO and the Mexican Government; being selected for the Mayor’s Official Invitation to the LHM Opening Celebration (2009), for which she received a Certificate of Special Recognition “in appreciation of outstanding and invaluable artistic contribution to the City of Los Angeles 2009 Latino Heritage Month” (2010); the book Classic Songs, Rhymes, and Activities in English, Spanish and ASL, which Krebs illustrated and helped translate into Spanish, selected for the Outstanding Books for Young People with Disabilities Collection by IBBY (the International Board on Books for Young People) presented at the Biennial International Children’s Book Fair in Bologna, Italy (2011); and having been featured on the Latino Heritage Month Calendar and Cultural Guide published by the Department of Cultural Affairs of the City of Los Angeles for the past ten years.

-Recently, Krebs was honored to be receipient of the Vision Award 2012 by the Reel Rasquache Arts & Film Festival in Los Angeles, where she exhibited as Featured Artist and which also featured "A Race to the Center of the Sun", her debut as Stop-Motion Animation Art Director & Production Designer.
+In 2012, Krebs was honored to be receipient of the Vision Award by the Reel Rasquache Arts & Film Festival in Los Angeles, where she exhibited as Featured Artist and which also featured "A Race to the Center of the Sun", her debut as Stop-Motion Animation Art Director & Production Designer.
 Since then, she's worked as Character Designer and Art Director for a few other animations featured in this website.